Home/Nutritional Comparison

 Raw Shrimp Loin

-High in protein, which is essential for muscle growth and repair.
+High in protein, shrimp loin provides essential amino acids necessary for muscle repair and growth.

 Abalone